 A range of analysis methodologies are used to determine the credit quality of a counterparty, such as quantitative analysis, qualitative analysis, external rating agency research, industry specific research and for wholesale assets, market information such as credit spreads.

-As at 31 December 2017, credit risk capital requirements arose on treasury assets, available for sale investments (Sukuks and Equities) and non-trading financial assets.
+As at 31 December 2018, credit risk capital requirements arose on treasury assets, financial assets held at fair value though income statement, financial assets held through OCI and non-trading financial assets.